dearrudam/java-studies/java-articles/make-developers-life-easier-with-smart-builders/src/main/java/README.md

 1. **`Notification` objects can be instantiated with invalid state**: it violates the constraints of our challenge.

-Okay, you would say: "It's not a big deal!
-We can use the constructor to set the mandatory attributes and the setters to set the optional attributes".
+Okay, you would say: "_It's not a big deal!
+We can use the constructor to set the mandatory attributes and the setters to set the optional attributes_".
 Let's try to follow this argument:

 ```java
 import static java.util.Optional.ofNullable;